 “If you’re a legislator, you ought to be shaking in your boots right now.
 Because those La-Z-Boy chairs that we furnished for you [with] our tax dollars, we’re coming for those seats.
 We’re coming for those offices,” Thompson said.
 “We don’t need another rapper, we don’t need another NBA superstar.
 We need some lawyers, we need some prosecutors, we need some legislators … and if we don’t raise them, then we don’t get them.”

-Editor’s note: A previous version of the article incorrectly stated Alberder Gillespie is running for state Legislature.
+Editor’s notes: A previous version of the article incorrectly stated Alberder Gillespie is running for state Legislature.
 She is running for U.S. Congress.

 Thousands of other Minnesotans are struggling with the possibility of being evicted later this year due to COVID-19-triggered economic issues.
 Many of those in danger of eviction are among the state’s more vulnerable individuals, and they could be homeless before 2020 comes to a close.
 Almanac data reporter Kyeland Jackson takes a close look at the toll a pandemic is having on residents, landlords and advocates, alike.